-LIPA's commodity derivative contracts are transacted both over-the-counter and through clearing exchanges and the valuations are based upon price quotes from exchanges and third-party brokers.
-The impacts of credit and non-performance risk by either LIPA or its counterparty were not material to the financial statements as all LIPA's counterparties are highly-rated, as noted in the credit risk discussion below.
+LIPA's commodity derivative contracts are transacted both over-the-counter and through clearing exchanges and the valuations are based upon price quotes from exchanges.
+The impacts of credit and non-performance risk by either LIPA or its counterparty were not material to the financial statements as all LIPA's counterparties are highly-rated, as noted in the credit risk discussion below in section (d).